denten-books/plain-text/0-chapter.md

 physical ability.

 To what extent does the book in front of you "permit" or "enable" access?
-Whatever the answer, a function of interpreting the text must include the explication of its physical affordances.
+Whatever the answer, a function of understanding the text must include the explication of its physical affordances.
 Experimentalism enables the critic to "lay bare" the device.
-A literary scholar's version of baking bread and smelting iron is to make literal the image suggested by media "archeology" on the level of the mechanism.
+A literary scholar's version of baking bread and smelting iron is to make literal the figure suggested by media "archeology" on the level of the mechanism.
 In *Plain Text* we will dig through, unearth, and excavate textual machines.